cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 		return channeltypes.NewErrorAcknowledgement(errMsg)
 	}

-	// NOTE: acknowledgement will be written synchronously during IBC handler execution. return ack
+	// NOTE: acknowledgment will be written synchronously during IBC handler execution. return ack
 }
 ```

 The _dispatch packet_ switch statement is added by Ignite CLI.
-As it is stated in the docs, strictly speaking you only need to decode the packet data (which is discussed in a next section) and return the acknowledgement after processing the packet.
-However, the structure provided by Ignite CLI is useful to get set up, but can be changed according to the preference of the developer.
+As it is stated in the docs, strictly speaking, you only need to decode the packet data (which is discussed in an upcoming section) and return the acknowledgment after processing the packet.
+However, the structure provided by Ignite CLI is useful to get set up but can be changed according to the preference of the developer.

 As a reminder, this is the `Acknowledgement` interface: